Kevin Wilson (American football)

 Kevin Reece Wilson (born October 23, 1961) is an American college football coach and former player.
-He was the head coach at the University of Tulsa from 2023–2024.
+He was the head coach at the University of Tulsa from 2023 to 2024.
 He was the offensive coordinator at Ohio State University from 2017 to 2022.
 Wilson was head coach at Indiana University from 2011 to 2016, and offensive coordinator at the University of Oklahoma from 2002 to 2010.
 He is currently an analyst at the University of Oklahoma.

 Playing career

 Wilson played offensive line and linebacker at Maiden High School in Maiden, North Carolina.
 He was all-conference for two seasons and for his senior season was named to the Charlotte Observer All-Piedmont team.

 He went on to play center and guard for the University of North Carolina Tar Heels football team as a walk-on.
 After two seasons as a walk-on he earned a scholarship.
 He earned a degree in Education in 1984, and then became a graduate assistant for three years while working on a master's degree in Physical Education.

 While at North Carolina Randy Walker was a Tar Heels assistant.
 When Walker left Northwestern to become head coach at Miami University in 1990, Wilson became his assistant there.